grpc-ecosystem/grpc-gateway/examples/README.md

-# Stepes to run the example
+# One way to run the example

 ```bash
 # Handle dependencies